 Once an empire in its own right, some of Tibet’s buildings are testament to its powerful past.
 Check out the sprawling and beautiful Potala Palace, once home to the Dalai llama for three centuries.
-The interior is plastered in a multi-coloured kaleidoscope of Buddhist murals.
+The interior is plastered with a multi-colored kaleidoscope of Buddhist murals.

 Alternatively, head to one of the region’s many Buddhist temples to soak up the atmosphere and reflect.

 The Yellow River is sometimes called the “Mother of China”.

 China’s Yellow River is one of the six cradles of humanity where civilization began.
 It is also less cheerfully known as “China’s sorrow” for its catastrophic flooding.
 Its distinctive yellow color is due to the sediment carried from China’s northern desert.

 One of its most impressive spots along the river is the Hukou waterfall, whose giant torrents of bright yellow water are just as impressive in the winter when they freeze solid.

 If you are lucky you may see the endangered red-crown crane, a symbol of good luck and fidelity, which fishes in the river.